Hff0613/High-Precision-Enhancement-of-YOLOv13-Small-Using-PolaLinearAttention-and-CARAFE/README.md

 carafe.py Implements the CARAFE upsampling operator to improve the resolution and quality of feature maps with rich contextual information.

 The nn directory also contains basic components including convolution blocks, activation functions, transformer structures, model heads, and task pipelines to support end-to-end training and inference.

+Test Code
+3.4test.py Provides a ready-to-run test script for model inference and performance evaluation on the microalgae datasets.